Tom Thibodeau Fired as Timberwolves Head Coach After Win vs. Lakers

 The Minnesota Timberwolves fired head coach and president of basketball operations Tom Thibodeau on Sunday after two-plus seasons with the NBA organization.

-The Athletic's Jon Krawczynski and Shams Charania of The Athletic and Stadium first reported the team's decision.
+The Athletic's Jon Krawczynski and Shams Charania of The Athletic and Stadium first reported the team's decision, while ESPN.com's Adrian Wojnarowski detailed how the firing went down:

 According to Sports Illustrated's Chris Mannix, assistant coach Ryan Saunders will take over for Thibodeau on an interim basis.
 Saunders is the son of former Timberwolves head coach Flip Saunders.

-ESPN.com's Adrian Wojnarowski reported former Chicago Bulls head coach Fred Hoiberg is among the early contenders in Minnesota's coaching search.
+Wojnarowski reported former Chicago Bulls head coach Fred Hoiberg is among the early contenders in Minnesota's coaching search, adding he is also a candidate for the general manager position, which is currently held by Scott Layden.
+ESPN analyst Chauncey Billups is also a potential candidate for the coach or GM position, per Wojnarowski, who added Hoiberg is "focused" on an NBA coaching return.

 The Wolves hired Thibodeau in April 2016, 11 months after he was fired by the Chicago Bulls following a five-year stint as their head coach.